DenPeshkov/AlgorithmsAndDataStructures/README.md

 # AlgorithmsAndDataStructures
-Repos of implementations of various algorithms and data structures
+Repository of implementations of various algorithms and data structures